szczyglis-dev/py-gpt/README.md

 {HOME_DIR}/.config/pygpt-net/
 ```

-# Notebook
+# Notepad

-The application has a built-in notebook, divided into several tabs.
-This can be useful for storing informations in a convenient way, without the need to open an external text editor.
-The content of the notebook is automatically saved whenever the content changes.
+The application has a built-in notepad, divided into several tabs.
+This can be useful for storing information in a convenient way, without the need to open an external text editor.
+The content of the notepad is automatically saved whenever the content changes.

 ![v2_notepad](https://github.com/szczyglis-dev/py-gpt/assets/61396542/be566d78-249f-4a0b-b472-fc579a19563b)